 Google restricts access to some of its business services in certain countries or regions.
 See Google Help Center: Countries or regions where G Suite is available.

 The Google product traffic report shows information about recent and ongoing disruptions of traffic to Google products.

-- Google Search.
-Some countries block Google search completely or partially, so you may not be able to use it in all locations.
-Be aware that the main Google search (http://www.google.com) will often redirect your search results depending on your device's IP address.
-If you are in Germany, for example, connected to German Wi-Fi, Google will automatically direct you to German search results.
+Google Search may be blocked or redirected in some countries.
+Google search (https://www.google.com) may redirect you based on your device's IP address.
+For example, if you are in Germany and using a German network address, Google will automatically direct you to German search results.
 Refer to See results for a different country to change those settings.
-If you turn on the U-M VPN (or the one for your campus), your device will use a U-M IP address, and therefore return results as if you were in Michigan.
+If you turn on the U-M VPN, your device will use a U-M IP address and therefore return search results as if you were at U-M.

 Unreliable internet?
 Consider using Gmail Offline to access mail and compose new messages if you do not have a reliable internet connection.
 Email you compose offline will be sent when you reconnect.

 All Microsoft Online Services are unavailable in Cuba, Iran, Democratic People's Republic of Korea, Sudan, and Syria.
 Each service has different country and language availability.
 See the International Availability page for Microsoft 365 Services for details.